controlecidadao/samantha_ia/README.md

 <summary>Click to open</summary>

 <br><br>
-* Keep only one interface window open.
-Multiple open windows block the buttons from working properly.
+* Keep only one interface window open at a time.
+Multiple open windows prevent the buttons from working properly.
 * It is not possible to interrupt the program during the model loading and thinking phases.
 Pressing the stop buttons during these phases will only take effect when the token generation phase begins.
 </details>